 If you don’t know how to sew, pick up some iron on hem tape at your local craft store.
 You can create simple hems and rod pockets easily with your iron!

-Inject yourself and your family in to your home with personal items…photos, vacation finds, or ball game tickets in a frame all bring interest and life to your rooms.Image Credits: Good Housekeeping, BHG, Sincerely Sara D, Designer: Kelly Wearstler, Smile and Wave, Niji, Stone Gable Blog, Pottery Barn
+Inject yourself and your family in to your home with personal items…photos, vacation finds, or ball game tickets in a frame all bring interest and life to your rooms.Image Credits: Stone Gable Blog, BHG, Sincerely Sara D, Designer: Kelly Wearstler, Smile and Wave, Niji, Pottery Barn